codr7/whirlisp/README.md

   (hash-table-count (records tbl)))
 ```

-All that's left is deciding on a representation for columns, we will go with a class here as well.
+Next up is deciding on a representation for columns, we will go with a class here as well.

 ```lisp
 (defclass column ()